Martin Shkreli starts YouTube live stream a day after leaving jail

 NEW YORK Martin Shkreli, the boyish pharmaceutical entrepreneur who was arrested on Thursday for what U.S. prosecutors said was a Ponzi-like scheme, started a live stream on YouTube on Friday after returning home.

-Two hours into the live stream, he was playing an online chess game while answering comments from his YouTube viewers, after wandering around his apartment filled with guitars and musical instruments in pajama bottoms and a purple PBS T-shirt.
+Shkreli was seen wandering around his apartment filled with guitars and musical instruments in pajama bottoms and a purple PBS T-shirt.
 He has done similar live streams before on YouTube.

 "Good to be back.
 I missed you too," the 32-year-old said at the beginning of the live stream, responding to comments made by YouTube viewers.